Geometry class

 Parameters:

-• ligand – the name of a ligand in the ligand library
+• ligands – the name of a ligand in the ligand library

 • old_keys – the key atoms of the old ligand to map to